 The Department of History offers three Special Area Studies (SAS-courses) at basic level in English.

 These courses are all on Bachelor's level, and are worth 7.5 ECTS credits.

 - All History introduction courses (Bachelor level) - Please note the course syllabus for each course: the language of instruction is mostly in Swedish!

-Our courses in English are open for students for application outside an exchange program.
+Our history courses in English are open for students for application outside an exchange program.

 All non-exchange students wishing to study must apply online, using the national University Admissions in Sweden website.
 You can create your account ("Log in") on the English website universityadmissions.se.
 Apply in the Swedish version, antagning.se, during the application periods: March-April for autumn semesters and September-October for spring semesters.
 We may accept late applications to our courses.
 The late application opens in July / December.

 - Find the course you would like to study on our list of courses Courses by semester, or type the application number "LU-XXXXX" in the green field at antagningen.se.